Process Scheduling in Operating System

 Handled by – Process Manager

-Process scheduling in Operating System (OS)
+Process Scheduling in Operating System for mainting multitasking

 Why CPU Scheduling?